-• Applications for Malaysian employees to enter Singapore under the PCA can be made online.
+Applications for Malaysian employees to enter Singapore under the PCA can be made online.
 Companies based in Singapore may now apply for their 2021 SINGAPORE Malaysian employees to enter Singapore under the PCA online, through the Immigration and Checkpoints Authority (ICA) SafeTravel website.
 20 AUSTRALIA • Employees that enter Singapore under the PCA have to serve their SHN JAN period.
 PCA-approved employees have to serve a 14-day SHN, before CHINA 2021 taking a COVID-19 PCR test.
 This is as compared to the previous minimum SHN period of 7 days.
 HONG KONG More...
 INDIA More.
 Workplace Safe Management Measures continue even though INDONESIA Singapore has transited into Phase 3 of Safe Management JAPAN Measures MALAYSIA On 22 January 2021, the Tripartite Partners clarified that despite Singapore having transited into Phase 3 of Safe Management Measures ("SMM"), work-SINGAPORE NEW from-home should still remain the default arrangement because of the higher ZEALAND 22 risk of potentially more transmissible strains and recent trends of COVID-19 JAN community cases.
 They also reminded employers that: PHILIPPINES 2021 • Current SMM advisory entails employers implementing flexible and/or SINGAPORE staggered work hours and allowing employees to report during off-peak periods, if employees have to return to the workplace.
 SOUTH Companies are not allowed to organise any Chinese New Year gatherings KOREA and social events, as they are not considered as work-related events.
-SRI LANKA O < Expansion of Progressive Wage Model ("PWM") to the Waste TAIWAN Ω Management sector U THAILAND N N On 26 January 2021, the Tripartite Partners announced the expansion of the SINGAPORE Progressive Wage Model ("PWM") to a fifth sector of Waste Management.
-This VIETNAM 0 26 will provide workers with a clear progression pathway to earn better wages as O JAN they increase their productivity and skills.
+SRI LANKA O < Expansion of Progressive Wage Model ("PWM") to the Waste TAIWAN Ω Management sector U THAILAND Ž Z Z On 26 January 2021, the Tripartite Partners announced the expansion of the SINGAPORE Progressive Wage Model ("PWM") to a fifth sector of Waste Management.
+This VIETNAM 0 26 will provide workers with a clear progression pathway to earn better wages as 0 JAN they increase their productivity and skills.
 The expansion of the PWM to the Waste Management sector is part of the effort by the Tripartite Workgroup 2021 for Lower-Wage Workers ("TWG-LWW")'s multi-year roadmap to improve the employment outcomes and well-being of lower-wage workers ("LWWs").
 Click here to view 2020 edition Recommendations on Progressive Wage Model ("PWM") for the Landscape Maintenance sector accepted by the government Important: action likely On 29 January 2021, the Government has accepted recommendations in the required report of the Tripartite Cluster for Landscape Industry ("TCL") on the PWM SINGAPORE for the landscape maintenance sector.
 Amongst things, the recommendations Good to know: 29 include: follow developments JAN Introducing a Specialist Track under the PWM Career Ladder to attract new 2021 entrants and improve career progression.
 Note changes: From 1 February 2021, expanding the list of Singapore Workforce Skills no action Qualification ("WSQ") courses that landscape employees can take under required the enhanced PWM, keeping in mind digitalisation and job redesign.
 Looking More..
 Back High Court clarifies employer's legal burden of proof in justifying summary dismissals SINGAPORE Looking On 2 February 2021, the High Court issued its decision in Wong Sung Boon 2 Forward v Fuji Xerox Singapore Pte Ltd and another [2021] SGHC 24.
-The matter FEB involved a claim by a former Senior Managing Director ("Wong") of Fuji Xerox without cause, in breach of his employment contact.
-Wong also claims that Fuji Xerox Asia Pacific Pte Ltd ("FXAP"), FXS's parent company, wrongfully induced FXS to breach its employment contract with Wong.
-FXS in turn argues that the dismissal was lawful and counterclaimed against Wong for losses due to Wong's breach of fiduciary duties and other obligations under his employment contract, on the basis that Wong had caused FXS to enter into transactions with various companies which, amongst others, unnecessarily exposed FXS to risk and were carried out without the necessary approvals and credit-worthiness evaluations.
+The matter FEB involved a claim by a former Senior Managing Director ("Wong") of Fuji Xerox 2021 Singapore Pte Ltd ("FXS") against FXS for having been summarily dismissed